Venkat-Kunaparaju/Mario-Style-Game/README.md

 My first attempt to make a big game

-All the fundamental aspects of the game are there (collision, attacking, NPCs, etc.), but building the levels and having multiple of them put too much on Pygame's engine and the game didn't run smoothly (probably due to my way of building the game), so I never finished it.
+All the fundamental aspects of the game are there (collision, attacking, NPCs, etc.).
+Not finished yet.

 # Gameplay
 You start at the home island and you can enter levels by walking into the light green portals